Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in MLB.

-- The Orioles have a 3.96 team ERA that ranks eighth among all league pitching staffs.
+- The Orioles' 3.93 team ERA ranks seventh among all league pitching staffs.

-- Orioles pitchers combine to allow 176 home runs (1.1 per game), the seventh-fewest in the league.
+- The Orioles surrender the sixth-fewest home runs in baseball (176 total, 1.1 per game).

+- Means (1-1 with a 2.60 ERA and six strikeouts in 17 1/3 innings pitched) makes the start for the Orioles, his fourth of the season.

-- His last time out came on Friday against the Cleveland Guardians, when the right-hander went 3 1/3 innings, surrendering three earned runs while giving up seven hits.
+- The lefty's most recent appearance came on Saturday against the Cleveland Guardians, when he threw 7 1/3 innings, surrendering one earned run while allowing just one hit.

+- The 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings in three games this season, while giving up a batting average of .150 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.